fboes/blogophon/docs/markdown.md

 Metadata via YAML front matter
 -----------------------------

-At the beginning of each post there is a YAML block for metadata.
+At the beginning of each post there is a [YAML](http://symfony.com/doc/current/components/yaml/yaml_format.html) block for metadata.
 This block will not be shown in your article, but will contain extra data for your article.

-Each YAML declaration starts with the declaration **key**, followed by `:`, and a declaration **value**.
+Each YAML declaration starts with the declaration **key**, followed by `:`, a whitespace, and a declaration **value**.
 Please note the uppercased first letter in each declaration key.

 All of these declarations are optional.